 Finally, the Commission receives hundreds of pieces of mail every year that do not pertain to the conduct of Texas judges.
-In fiscal year 2018, an estimated 300 people wrote to the Commission complaining of individuals or entities that were outside of the Commission's jurisdiction.
+In fiscal year 2019, at least 700 people wrote to the Commission complaining of individuals or entities that were outside of the Commission's jurisdiction.
 When possible, those complainants were provided additional written information and referred to other resources to help them resolve their concerns.